WETSUIT HISTORY

 Double lined neoprene was “invented” in the 1970s.
 Double lined neoprene is protected with nylon from both sides.
 Protection and tear-resistance of the neoprene was increased, it was also possible to color the outer nylon layer and make colorful wetsuits (or maybe not, if you think of the brilliant fluorescent colors common in the 1980s, yikes!).

-How wetsuits were made?
+How first wetsuits were made?

 Simple, take two sheets of neoprene and sew them together.
 Simply by overlapping the edges of both neoprene sheets.
 Simple but not very effective.
 Punching holes all the way through both layers of neoprene opened the inside of the wetsuit to the environment.
 Another problem was stretching of the neoprene that only made this holes bigger.
 The result was lots of flushing through the seams.
 When single lined neoprene was introduced holes stopped growing with use, but they were still there.
 So another method of sewing neoprene had to be developed.